8 Tips for Anyone Moving to Downtown Orlando

 If you prefer the suburban lifestyle, then we recommend you check out:

-While these are some of the best, there are hundreds of homes for sale in Orlando and its surrounding communities.
+While these are some of the best, there are plenty of homes for sale in Orlando and its surrounding communities.

 3. There Is No State Income Tax